oconpa/hugoHosting/content/lambda-backend/charts/_index.md

 **What's happened?**

 Here you can see that we've split up the doChart function into an age case and a smile case.
 Let decipher one of them to gain an understanding of what we are doing.
-First we pull a listing of the files currently in the bucket.
+First, we pull a listing of the files currently in the bucket.
 We then loop through the file names looking to only grab the json files.

-We then perform some data manipulation looping through the content pulling an age indicator and adding it, or adding a counter to smile, on whether the people are smilling or not.
+We then perform some data manipulation looping through the content pulling an age indicator and adding it, or adding a counter to smile, on whether the people are smiling or not.